FezVrasta/snackbarjs/README.md

     $.snackbar(options);

-**Tip**: SnackbarJS returns always a jQuery element which corresponds to the snackbar DOM element, you can use it to get the ID of it, or do any kind of stuff with it.
+**Tip**: SnackbarJS returns always a jQuery element which corresponds to the snackbar DOM element, you can use it to get the ID of the element, and then do other operations with it.

 ## Interact with snackbars